 Removing Hair Dye Stains From Acrylic Nails

-The process of removing hair dye stains from acrylic nails are not too different from other nail types.
+The process of removing hair dye stains from acrylic nails is not too different from other nail types.
 You will find rubbing alcohol somewhat effective most of the time.
-However, it is also possible that the color has been permanently absorbed into your acrylic nails.
-In this scenario, you will need to replace your acrylic nails or have it repainted.